IliyaZafirov/APM/README.md

    If you download as a zip file, be sure to unzip it.

-2) Navigate to the APM-Start folder (or APM folder if you renamed it).
+2) Navigate to the APM-Start folder.

    There should be a package.json file in this folder.